How to sell your property in 11 easy steps

 Be aware that many solicitors charge a percentage of the asking price of the home.

 The BER is designed to make the energy performance of a property transparent to potential buyers.
 This process will involve a BER assessor completing an appraisal of the property.
-The assessor then submits the results to the Sustainable Energy Ireland (SEI) who then issue a certificate.
+The assessor then submits the results to Sustainable Energy Ireland (SEI) who then issues a certificate.

 As previously mentioned, make sure to prepare your property for viewings so that it’s presented in the best light.
 With regards to viewing times, be as flexible and accommodating as possible for your potential buyers.